ring-lang/ring/README.md

 ### To be able to call ring from any folder

+	cd ../../
+	install.bat

-	Add Ring/bin and Ring/lib to System path
+#### Add Ring/bin to System path

+	Hit "windows key".
+	Type "system environment variables"
+	Select "Advance" tab.
+	Click on "Enviroment Variables..."
+	Double click on "Path"
+	Add at the end the variable the new path that you want separated by semicolon.
+		;C:\Ring\Bin\

 ### Run Ring Notepad